opensafely/documentation/docs/ehrql-new-tutorial-2a.md

 ## Example dataset definition 2a: Working with multiple tables

+### Learning objectives

+By the end of this tutorial, you should know how to:

+* Write a dataset definition that access multiple tables
+* Look up the details of data tables that you can access via Data Builder
+* Understand about the basic data types that are available in those tables
+* Begin querying event-level data

+### The dataset definition we will work with

 OpenSAFELY backends provide several different collections of related data on patients.
 As you might expect if you have worked with databases before, each collection is made available via Data Builder's *tables*.